Automate the Shutdown and Startup of your Azure VMs

 As one of the leading providers of IAAS, SAAS, PAAS, and DRAAS, Microsoft’s Azure cloud is flexible and supports a huge selection of operating systems and programming languages.
 You can run Windows or Linux servers, as well as Windows and Linux containers with Docker integration.
 Azure also allows you to build applications on a solid, highly scalable infrastructure built by Microsoft.

 Benefits of Microsoft Azure Cloud Offering

 Some of the benefits of Microsoft’s Azure cloud offering include:

 - Per minute billing

-So how do we schedule all this?
-Well first, you need to download and install the Azure Virtual Machine Scheduler (AVMS) that we have developed.
-You can run this application within your on-premise network as long as it has internet access, or alternatively as a Virtual Machine running within Azure itself.
-Be mindful if you are running it in Azure, that you do not select this machine to be one of those that you choose to power down.
+First, download and install the Azure Virtual Machine Scheduler (AVMS) that we’ve developed.
+You can run this application within your on-premise network as long as it has internet access, or alternatively, as a Virtual Machine running within Azure itself.
+However, if you’re running it in Azure, be mindful not to select this machine to be one of those you choose to power down.

 Configure Azure Virtual Machine Scheduler (AVMS)